thomas-haslwanter/statsintro/rst/statsContinuous.rst

 The idea behind the *ANalysis Of VAriance (ANOVA)* is to divide the variance into the variance *between* groups, and that *within* groups, and see if those distributions match the null hypothesis that all groups come from the same distribution.
-The variables that distinguish the dierent groups are often called factors.
+The variables that distinguish the different groups are often called *factors*.
 (By comparison, t-tests look at the mean values of two groups, and check if those are consistent with the assumption that the two groups come from the same distribution.)